 - Yamada Elf - Eromanga Sensei;

-These characters exhibit an unusually vertical hairstyle that defies the laws of gravity and physics!
-They are quite common, they are not simple chills but works of art that use every gel in the world.
+These characters sport an unusually vertical hairstyle that defies the laws of gravity and physics!
+They are quite common, they are not simple goosebumps but works of art that make use of all the gel in the world.

-Usually these spiky hairs are used to show characters that need to look wild and cool.
+Usually these spiky hairs are used to show characters who need to look wild and cool.
 Some of these characters are:

 - Senku - Dr. Stone;